tekknolagi/tekknolagi.github.com/_posts/2024-01-10-typed-c-extensions.md

     API modules in the wild.
 This is part of what hurt the [Skybison](https://github.com/tekknolagi/skybison) project.

-Worse, the C API function may not even *need* the `PyObject` to exist in the first place.
-For example, a lot of C API functions are structured like this:
+In addition to the overhead of boxing into a `PyObject`, the underlying C function that the C extension calls may not even *need* the `PyObject` to exist in the first place.
+For example, a lot of C API functions are structured like
+this:

 ```c
 long inc_impl(long num) {